 The airline industry has for decades argued that 15 or 20 hours in a simulator is not enough to prepare a pilot, who has until that point been trained to operate as a single pilot, for their first multi-crew type rating.
 As a result, MCC courses were expanded beyond the minimum hours and things such as the differences between prop driven and turbojet aircraft handing were covered.

 The problem with JOC courses is that there was no fixed rules for them, so the content and standard varied wildly.
 Some consisted of one day of training and one simulator session, others doubled the size and content of the basic MCC course.
 Some were even conducted on turboprop simulators, which was somewhat at odds with the course title.

 Therefore, the airline industry continued to object.
 EASA reacted to the pressure for change from industry by throwing the ball back, in effect saying; “if you don’t like it, come up with proposals to fix it!”
 And so, an EASA working group was formed, consisting of industry representatives and chaired by the Head of Training and Standards from Ryanair, Captain Andy O’Shea.

 The result of the working group’s deliberations was a proposal to EASA to introduce a new MCC course standard.
 This was adopted by EASA and became known as the Airline Pilot Standard MCC Course, or APS MCC.
 It basically enshrined in regulation the best practice MCC JOC courses.

-- Doing no MCC course will bar you from applying to many employers, who specify an MCC course in their application requirements.
+- Not doing an MCC course will bar you from applying to many employers, who specify an MCC course in their application requirements.

 - A basic MCC course will satisfy the minimum requirements of some employers, and so you could save money by choosing this option if cost saving is your primary consideration.
 However, few of the ‘major players’ in the market offer basic MCC courses and many employers will not accept the course, as the original industry objection is unchanged; they are inadequate training.